n7ipb/svxlink-google-tts/README.md

     git clone http://gitub.com/n7ipb/svxlink-google-tts
     cd svxlink-google-tts

-The directory contains all the directories and text files necessary for the current (8/27/2018) SvxLink code base.
+The directory contains all the directories and text files to duplicate those found in svxlink-sounds-en_US-heather.
 In addition it contains a new directory (Custom) in which you can place your own custom text files for specialty messages.
 The default Custom directory contains a number of entries that I use and others may find useful.
 Add your own as necessary.